26 Great Books on Vietnam

 Bill Hayton’s writing is dry, and he rarely puts his personality or personal life into his writing.
 So, the book can be boring at times.

-I read the book many years ago, so my memory of the content is unclear.
+I read the book many years ago, so my memory of the content is hazy.
 I do remember it being an emotional read.
-The author went through some horrible events (rape, torture, death of loved ones) and at times it was hard to read.
-It was also made into a movie called Heaven and Earth by Oliver Stone.
+The author went through some horrible events (rape, torture, death of loved ones).
+It was also made into a movie called Heaven and Earth.

-Verdict: Your understanding of the Vietnam War will be incomplete unless you read at least one book told from the point of view of the Vietnamese.
+Verdict: Your understanding of the Vietnam War will be incomplete unless you read at least one book told from the Vietnamese point of view.
 There are many like that on this list of books about Vietnam, and When Heaven and Earth Changed Places is a good choice.
 I had originally borrowed it from the library.
 I wish I owned it so that I could read it again before my next trip to Vietnam.

 Andrea Nguyen (2014)